 Historically, mathematics texts have numbered definitions and theorems.
 We have instead adopted a strategy more appropriate to the heavy cross-referencing, linking and knowling afforded by modern media.
 Mimicking an approach taken by Donald Knuth, we have given items short titles and associated acronyms.
 You will become comfortable with this scheme after a short time, and might even come to appreciate its inherent advantages.
 In the web version, each chapter has a list of ten or so important items from that chapter, and you will find yourself recognizing some of these acronyms with no extra effort beyond the normal amount of study.
+Bruno Mello suggests that some say an acronym should be pronouncable as a word (such as "radar"), and otherwise is an abbreviation.
+We will not be so strict in our use of the term.

 Exercises come in three flavors, indicated by the first letter of their label.
 "C" indicates a problem that is essentially computational.
 "T" represents a problem that is more theoretical, usually requiring a solution that is as rigorous as a proof.

 "M" stands for problems that are "medium", "moderate", "midway", "mediate" or "median", but never "mediocre."
 Their statements could feel computational, but their solutions require a more thorough understanding of the concepts or theory, while perhaps not being as rigorous as a proof.
 Of course, such a tripartite division will be subject to interpretation.
 Otherwise, larger numerical values indicate greater perceived difficulty, with gaps allowing for the contribution of new problems from readers.
 Many, but not all, exercises have complete solutions.
 These are indicated by daggers in the PDF and print versions, with solutions available in an online supplement, while in the web version a solution is indicated by a knowl right after the problem statement.
 Resist the urge to peek early.
 Working the exercises diligently is the best way to master the material.